Climate Strategy: Underwriting Strategy

 Risk identification & management

-Several groups and committees at Travelers are involved in identifying climate-related underwriting risks and climate-related opportunities in our book of business.
+The Segment Risk Committees are involved in identifying climate-related underwriting risks and climate-related opportunities in our book of business.

 Catastrophe & weather models

-Travelers uses various analyses and methods to evaluate our climate-related risks and make underwriting, pricing and reinsurance decisions designed to manage the company’s exposure to catastrophe (CAT) events.
+Travelers uses various analyses and methods to evaluate our climate-related risks and make underwriting, pricing and reinsurance decisions designed to manage the company’s exposure to catastrophe events.

 Products & services